imperial-genomics-facility/igf-pipeline-help/ref_genome.md

 ## Human and mouse mixture

-These mixed reference genomes usually required for only analysing single cell samples.
+These mixed reference genomes are usually required for analysing only single cell samples.

 ### Genome build hg19 and mm10 (from 10xgenomics)